BarbaraPruz/mapbox-lhkh/mapbox-assets/README.md

 8. In Layer - Style tab select `Placement` tab.
 Set `Allow icon overlap` to `True`

 Icons should be visible on map.
 You may need to refresh map.

+## Issues encoutered when mapping styles with mapBox studio :lady_beetle:

+- :bug: Missing points on created map style: remove style and tileset, recreat tileset and style in mapBox studio from previous dataset getjson file.
+Refresh browser after each change was made or wait a few minutes between each changes.
+Browser cache might have some unexpected side effects on mapBox studio.

+- :ant: Dataset not show any points: remove previously created dataset, refresh browser and wait a moment before reloading the geojson file.
+Suggest resname the local geojson file before uploading.

+- :turtle: be extremly patient for anything else not make sense in mapBox studio :angry: